probablynotryan/Capstone-Project/capstone-proposal.md

 ### Technologies Used
 - HTML, CSS, Javascript (frontend)
-- NodeJS, SQL, ExpressJS (backend)
+- NodeJS, SQL, ExpressJS OR koaJS (backend)
-- jQuery, DustJS, NunjucksJS
+- jQuery, DustJS OR NunjucksJS

 ### Stretch Goals
   - Use Swift (or React Native) to create an app to allow users to scan to UPCs with their phone